Qualifications we look for in a staff member:

 The Dean team helps plan staff activities, events, and weekly Prayer & Praise times, but their main focus is the discipleship for the summer staff.
 Deans meet regularly with assigned Discipleship Groups as well as scheduling weekly one-on-ones with the staffers in these groups.
 Daily duties may vary depending on camp needs or a staffer’s skills/interests, but the core of the Dean role is focused on spiritual development and encouragement for those around them.

-- Early Fly In Date – June 7
+- Lead/Wrangler Fly In Date – June 4

-- Mission Team Fly Out Date – August 9
+AK Mission Team Fly Out – August 9